 If a skin cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 Certain parts of the body, such as the ears and lips, are more prone to develop recurrent skin cancers.
 In addition, people whose immune system is suppressed due to a medication or disease are also at higher risk for skin cancer recurrence.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
-After testing is done, you and your doctor will talk about your treatment options.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your doctor will talk about your treatment options.
 Often the treatment plan will include the treatments described above.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent cancer often experience emotions such as fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.